dougeby/IntuneDocs/intune/early-edition.md

 You'll no longer be limited to one Microsoft Intune Exchange Connector per tenant.
 Intune will support multiple Exchange Connectors so that you can set up Intune conditional access with multiple on-premises Exchange organizations.

 With an Intune on-premises Exchange connector, you can manage device access to your on-premises Exchange mailboxes based on whether a device is enrolled in Intune and complies with Intune device compliance policies.
 To set up a connector, you download the Intune on-premises Exchange connector from the Azure portal and install it on a server in your Exchange organization.
 On the Microsoft Intune dashboard, choose **On-premises access**, and then under **Setup**, choose **Exchange ActiveSync connector**.
 Download the Exchange on-premises connector and install it on a server in your Exchange organization.
 Now that you're no longer limited to one Exchange connector per tenant, if you have additional Exchange organizations, you can follow this same process to download and install a connector for each additional Exchange organization.

-### Support coming for new Cisco AnyConnect client for iOS <!-- 1333708 -->

-New VPN profiles created for Cisco AnyConnect for iOS will work with Cisco AnyConnect 4.0.7x and higher.
-Existing iOS Cisco AnyConnect VPN profiles will be labeled **Cisco Legacy AnyConnect** and will continue to work with Cisco AnyConnect 4.0.5x as they do today.

-> [!NOTE]
-> This change is only for iOS; there will continue to be only one Cisco AnyConnect option for Android, Android for Work, and macOS.

 #### More information